-The Reports section of the website is a powerful tool that provides account owners and admins with various account, meeting, and webinar statistics to review how your organization is utilizing Zoom.
-It also allows members of the account the ability to review meeting statistics and registration/attendee reports for their meetings and webinars.
+The Reports section of the web portal is a powerful tool that provides account owners and admins with various account, meeting, and webinar statistics to review how your organization is utilizing Zoom.
+Get access to valuable data such as who is attending your Zoom meetings with a full list of meeting participants.
+Members of the account can review meeting statistics and reports on attendees/registration for their meetings and webinars.
 Recently ended meetings may take up to 30 minutes to provide complete reports.

 Meeting reports, such as attendee lists and polling results, can be retrieved for the last 12 months, with a search range of up to one month at a time.
 If a meeting is not started in 30 days, expires, and is batch deleted by Zoom, the registration reports for the meeting are also deleted.
 When webinars are deleted, all associated reports remain.

 Note: Meetings must be hosted by a paid account to create reports.
 Upgrading your account will not generate reports for meetings hosted before the upgrade.